MartinArmstrongAU/CP3407_Group_Project/iteration_2_plan.md

 ## Second Iteration Velocity:
-* The amount of work days that our team can handle in one iteration = the number of people on our team * 20 working days in our iteration * our team's first pass velocity.
+* The amount of work days that our team can handle in one iteration = the number of people on our team * 20 working days in our iteration * our team's velocity.
-* The amount of work days that our team can handle in one iteration = 2 * 20 * 1.0 = 40 working days.
+* The amount of work days that our team can handle in one iteration = 2 * 20 * 0.25 = 10 working days.

 ## User Stories Completed in Iteration 1:
 1. - [x] [User Story 11:](./user_stories/user_story_11.md)